mndctrlwpn/asciiSpirals/README.md

 python path/to/file
 ???
 profit!!!

+Linux:
+installation varies per distro. look it up.
+run file with python or python3 command, depending on which version you got from your distro's repo

 Known issues:
 -For specific animations, some terminal applications stutter while clearing the screen for the next animation frame.
 Namely spiral4-6 and milky.
 Includes default Windows 11 powershell and xfce4-terminal.
 Works flawlessly on kitty.